-The latest addition to the impressive catalogue of games-focused exhibitions at the Australian Centre for the Moving Image (ACMI) is its new, five-month-long exhibition called Out of Bounds: Exploring the Limits of Videogames.
-A free exhibit, it features a quarter-hour-long documentary, alongside fascinating still images and a playable, complimentary video game by Melbourne developer Ian MacLarty, called Red Desert Render.
+In 2022, the Australian Centre for the Moving Image (ACMI) added another games-focused exhibition to its impressive catalogue called Out of Bounds: Exploring the Limits of Videogames.
+A free exhibit, it featured a quarter-hour-long documentary, alongside fascinating still images and a playable, complimentary video game by Melbourne developer Ian MacLarty, called Red Desert Render.

 Established 20 years ago in the heart of Melbourne’s Fed Square, ACMI has been a bold attempt to curate modern visual culture – a cinema with a museum’s soul, and vice-versa.
 Big, bombastic commercial shows nestle next to unusual screen works.
 Curators have to constantly balance what visual culture becomes, with what the audiences respond to.
 What’s most exciting to me personally is their commitment to documenting and exploring the underground side of screen media, including the eccentricities of the modern, international video game scene.